YagoLopez/angular-meteor-1.3-boilerplate/README.md

 ## Requirements for cloning and running the application

 - [Meteor](http://www.meteor.com) framework version  >= 1.3
-- Angular package for Meteor and other Meteor packages (included in this demo)
+- Angular package for Meteor and other Meteor packages (included)